What is Integrative Medicine?

 Integrative Wellness Program and Fee Structure

-At Nashville Osteopathic and Integrative medicine, we utilize a 6-visit program which is designed to help you achieve sustainable result over a realistic timeline.
+At Nashville Osteopathic and Integrative medicine, we utilize both a package or monthly membership based program which is designed to help you achieve sustainable result over a realistic timeline.
 Each visit will focus heavily on patient education in order to help empower you to take control of your own health and be equipped to make informed future healthcare decisions.

-The initial intake will prior review of previous 1 year of labs and testing in preparation for our appointment (where indicated, will need to be emailed) and comprehensive history & physical exam during the visit.
-This encounter will include suggested initial lifestyle modifications (90 minutes, $200*).
+The initial intake will include prior review of previous 1 year of labs and testing in preparation for our appointment (where indicated, will need to be emailed prior to the initial visit) and comprehensive history & physical exam during the visit.
+This encounter will include suggested initial lifestyle modifications (90 minutes, $250*).

-~ 4 Weeks Later – Functional and Conventional Testing Results and Plan of Action (60 minute visits)
+~ 4 Weeks after Day-1 Initial Visit – Functional and Conventional Testing Results and Plan of Action (60 minute visits)

 Subsequent 4 (four) check-in visits – Discuss progress and any modifications to plan of action (60 minutes, ~4 weeks between visits)